SNirloy/SoftDev/23_fd_tableCorner_ZhangT-NirloyS/readme.md

 ```
 -
 	- The cells in grid-x can be assigned a size to take up only part of the row.
 A full row has a size of 12 units.
 	- In the example, you'll see a word that describes size, like small, big, or medium.
-Not exactly sure what it does at this point.
-Just keep things to small for now.
+These are referring to the relative window size.
+So when you put "<size>-num" in the tage, you say: when the window is <size>, the cell is num units wide.
+You can have a different numerical size for each window size by adding multiple "<size>-num" to your div tag.
+All cells in the row should share the same set of window sizes.
+Smaller tags can scale up.
+If you shrink the window to a size not set, the cell expands to the full row.
 ```
 	<div class="grid-x">
 	  <div class="cell big-4">One-third of the row</div>